-As mentioned in Methods, the coho salmon indicator that is most correlated with hydrologic metrics is the number of coho smolt produced per spawning female (Figure 8).
-One reason for this may be that normalizing the observed number of smolt to the number of spawners eliminates the independent influence of cohort strength.
-Because of the already small number of water years for which smolt and spawner counts are available, explicit consideration of each 3-year cohort of coho salmon was deemed statistically impossible for this study.
-Notably, data limitations for the coho spf metric reduce the sample size to only 11 years of observations.

-Furthermore, as mentioned in Methods, ecological observations of Chinook show markedly less correlation with hydrologic metrics than those for coho.

-4.2.2 Selection of 10 and 100 cfs thresholds for fall disconnection dates
+4.2.2 Selection of thresholds for fall reconnection dates

-Fall reconnection dates in a cohort’s Brood Year appear strongly correlated with coho spf (Figure 8), and previous work in the region has documented that fall flows are critical for salmon spawning (SRWC and RCD 2003).
-However, some flow thresholds may be less relevant to coho life stages than others, and the reconnection timing of proximate flow thresholds is somewhat correlated.
-It was therefore necessary to reduce the number of flow thresholds under consideration in the linear model selection process, in order to a) identify flow thresholds with the greatest impact on coho reproduction (to the extent possible with such a small dataset), and b) avoid the inclusion of redundant hydrologic information.

-Relationships between the Brood Year reconnection dates for six flow thresholds and coho spf are shown in Figure 9.
+A second screening step was performed on hydrologic metrics related to the timing of fall flow reconnection and corresponding Brood Year cohort ecological response: Relationships between the Brood Year reconnection dates for six flow thresholds and coho spf are shown in Figure 9.
 The trends in slope value and R2 suggest that the date of crossing lower flow thresholds such as 10 and 15 cfs has greater biological significance than the date of crossing thresholds like 40 cfs, with 20 cfs being somewhat intermediate.
-In the context of this watershed, it suggests that a Fort Jones gauge flowrate of 10 cfs is a critical threshold for coho passage into the mainstem Scott River.
+In the context of this watershed, it suggests that a Fort Jones gauge flowrate of 10 cfs is a critical threshold for coho passage into the mainstem Scott River (although stakeholder feedback has suggested that higher flowrates are necessary for spawning coho salmon passage; see discussion below).

-For Chinook, no significant relationships were calculated between the three ecological observation types and the Brood Year reconnection dates (i.e., no R2 values exceeded 0.1).
+For Chinook, conversely, no significant relationships were obtained between the three ecological observation types and the Brood Year reconnection dates (i.e., no R2 values exceeded 0.1).

+It should be noted that for this metric, at very low threshold values like 8 and 10 cfs, a data censoring problem emerges, as there are some years where the flow never drops below the threshold, so “reconnection” as flows rise above that threshold cannot occur.
+For these water years, the date of September 1st was selected as the “threshold crossing day”.
+This is considered to represent the earliest date that a spawning coho salmon would require spawning flows measurable at the Fort Jones gauge.
+Thus, in average and wet years (and, in the mid-20th century, most years) the distribution of values for this threshold-exceeding date for low flowrates would be heavily skewed to September 1st.
+This data processing method retains the information that the flow in a high-baseflow year may have served the spawning needs of the salmon but conveys no other information about flow timing.

 Figure 9: Correlations between the ‘reconnection’ dates, or dates of fall flow rising above the designated flow threshold, for six flowrates.
 X-axis units are days after Aug.
 31 of the coho salmon cohort Birth Year.